arung-northwestern/pacmof/README.rst

 - Calculations on a list of CIFs in parallel
 PACMOF can be used to run calculations on a list of CIFs in one line, where each calculation is run in serial or parallel depending on the number of atoms .

     - Compute the charges for a list of CIFs in parallel, on a single CPU or using a dask cluster.
+This is recommended for almost always.

     .. code-block:: python

         data = pacmof.get_charges_multiple_parallel(list_of_cifs, create_cif=False)

-    - Compute the charge for a list of large CIFs, one by one, where each calculation is run in parallel.
-Use this only when each of the CIFs have more than 2000 atoms each, if not the memory overhead for parallelizing will make the calculation slower than the serial case.
+    - Compute the charge for a list of large CIFs, one by one, where each calculation is run in parallel using Dask_.
+This is recommended when all of the CIFs have more than 2000 atoms each, if not the memory overhead for parallelizing might make the calculation slightly slower than the serial case.

     .. code-block:: python